embedded-office/canopen-website/docs/start/quickstart.md

 # Quickstart

 The quickstart example describes in detail the steps to build a CANopen node.
-The source files are included in the example repository [canopen-stm32f7xx][].
+The source files are included in the example repositories:

+- [canopen-stm32f4xx][] - for devices in STM32F4 Series (example device: STM32F446)
+- [canopen-stm32f7xx][] - for devices in STM32F7 Series (example device: STM32F769)

 To get most out of this article, you should clone this repository and follow in the real files during reading this article.

-For setting up the hardware and software environment, please follow the `README.md` in the root of the example repository [canopen-stm32f7xx][].
+For setting up the hardware and software environment, please follow the `README.md` in the root of the example repository.

 ## Functional Specification